springernature/frontend-playbook/accessibility/accessibility-checklist.md

 ## Media

-### Audio or video elements should be accessible
+### Audio or video elements must be accessible

-This could involve adding [captions to videos](https://www.youtube.com/watch?v=5AXApBbj1ps), providing [transcripts of audio content](https://www.nature.com/nature/podcast/v546/n7658/nature-2017-06-15.html), or including audio description on videos.
+This could involve adding [captions to videos](https://www.youtube.com/watch?v=5AXApBbj1ps), providing [transcripts of audio content](https://www.nature.com/nature/podcast/v546/n7658/nature-2017-06-15.html), including audio description on videos, or including a text alternative for videos that have no audio track.

+Automatic captions (e.g. those provided by YouTube) are insufficient for accessibility compliance.

 ### Provide text alternatives for images